 Frank Hawson was the 12 year old son of Henry Hawson who became a victim of the inevitable clash between the British invaders and the indigenous inhabitants of South Australia.

-In the very early days relations between the British settlers and the local aboriginal tribe seemed smooth, but early clashes soon occurred, many quite violent.
+In the very early days relations between the British colonists and the local aboriginals seemed smooth, but early clashes soon occurred, many quite violent.

 Henry Hawson may have had such an arrangement; aboriginals would come to the shepherd huts and be given food.